Learn about fees and taxes you will find on your T-Mobile bill.

 The ETF amount can vary based on your service agreement type and the length of time left until your expiration date:

 If you regret the decision to cancel service with T-Mobile, we understand, and we’d love to have you back.
-Resume service with T-Mobile within 90 days of canceling, and we'll automatically credit the Early Termination Fee back to your account.
+Resume service with T-Mobile within 90 days of canceling, and we'll automatically credit the ETF back to your account.
 If it doesn't appear on your first bill, don’t fret.
 It may take up to two billing cycles to appear.

 You can do a change of responsibility to avoid the ETF.
-There are also special circumstances where T-Mobile will waive the Early Termination Fee.
-Contact T-Mobile Customer Service to learn more about ETF waivers.
+There are also special circumstances where T-Mobile will waive the ETF, so please contact T-Mobile Customer Service to learn more about ETF waivers.

 Late fees are $5 or more (up to 1.5% of the balance) if the balance is not paid by the due date shown on your statement.
 You automatically receive a grace period (depending on which state you live in) after your due date before a late fee is determined.